Odds of a ‘breakthrough’ COVID infection remain low, though worsened after delta

 “At the moment, the vast highway of transmission — and there are lots of cars on that highway — are the unvaccinated people,” Dr. Schaffner said.
 “They are the source of the vast majority of infections, it affects them but that causes the spillover into vaccinated persons who get a milder infection but can also for a brief period of time turn into transmitters.”

-Also, a recent study from Britain also found vaccinated persons were about 50% less likely than the unvaccinated to experience drawn-out symptoms often known as “long COVID.”
+A recent study from Britain also found vaccinated persons were about 50% less likely than the unvaccinated to experience drawn-out symptoms often known as “long COVID.”

 As it stands, only 53% of the U.S. population is fully vaccinated against COVID-19, and parts of the country with the lowest rates are generally seeing higher transmission.